We are an independent show guide. Resale ticket prices may be above face value.

 Capacity: 3346

-Opened in 1922, The Golden Gate Theatre is a theatre venue located in San Francisco, CA. It was originally a vaudeville venue, and then became a main movie theater.
+Opened in 1922, The Golden Gate Theatre was originally a vaudeville venue, and then became a main movie theater.
 In the late 1970s, the movie theater venue was restored and became a performing arts venue.
 The Golden Gate is owned by the theatrical producing company SHN, and has staged many main Broadway shows.

 Year opened: 1922